rapid7/insightconnect-plugins/plugins/python_3_script/help.md

 The Python 3 Script plugin also allows you to load custom modules via its connection parameters.

+Also, this plugin allows you to provide additional credentials in the connection such as username, password, secret_key available in the script as Python variables (`username`, `password`, `secret_key`).

 # Key Features

 * Run a Python 3 Script to securely orchestrate, automate, and respond to (almost) anything